Stavros Kouyioumtzis

+Biography

 Kouyioumtzis was born in Thessaloniki in 1932.
 His family were refugees from Asia Minor.
 He wrote his first song in 1960. quickly becoming a prolific writer, whose work was covered by many of the leading Greek singers.
 In the late 1960s, he began working with the then 19-year-old George Dalaras.
 He wrote Dalaras' first songs and helped establish Dalaras as one of the most important and successful Greek singers of all time.

 Kouyioumtzis' songs have been covered by many important Greek singers, inclouding; Anna Vissi, Haris Alexiou, Yiannis Parios, Eleftheria Arvanitaki and Giannis Kalatzis.
 Aside from his solo compositions, Kouyioumtzis co-operated frequently with the poet-lyricist Manos Eleftheriou.